multiplealiases/multiplealiases.github.io/_posts/2025-05-05-prng-background.md

 Filling those 256 bits with entropy and then using that as the only seed means that, in theory, it's possible to figure out what seed was being used.
-If you planted 256 bits of all-0s into `seedrng`'s
-stash, that'd be a real disaster.
+If you planted 256 bits of all-0s into the on-disk entropy stash that `seedrng` or `systemd-random-seed.service` make use of, that'd be a real disaster.
 You'd be able to predict the contents of the keys and certificates the machine will end up generating.